 — Ice universe (@UniverseIce) June 20, 2019

 The leakster further goes on to suggest that the Note 10 will have the smallest bezels of any Samsung phone to date, and nearly zero bezel or “forehead” at the top.
 In fact, it’s so small that there’s no room for a speaker grill or a notification LED.
 As a result, the Note 10 will be Samsung’s first phone to use its new SoD tech, which stands for Sound on Display.
 The entire screen will act as a speaker.
+Plus, this new video from Samsung hints at major productivity controls.

 We’re expecting the same powerful specs under the hood as the Galaxy S10, anywhere from 8-12GB of RAM, tons of storage options, a ceramic model, and a significant upgrade to the battery life.
 Rumors of a 4,500 mAh battery in the bigger Galaxy Note 10 is perhaps the most exciting aspect of the phone.